 Why This Recipe Works

-For years, I loved making cinnamon rolls every Christmas morning but since going gluten-free I've found that yeast breads like pizza and dinner rolls have been much harder to replicate!
+For years, I loved making cinnamon rolls every Christmas morning but since going gluten-free due to celiac disease, I've found that yeast breads like gluten-free pizza and gluten-free dinner rolls have been much harder to replicate to be close to their regular counterpart.
 Cinnamon rolls were no exception!
 It has taken quite some time and a lot of trial and error to create a cinnamon roll recipe that rivals their regular version and worthy of a spot on this blog!

 Creating a delicious gluten free cinnamon roll is not as simple as swapping out any gluten free flour into your old favorite recipe.
 That may work for some recipes but not this one.